Permafrost/TundraTN/README.md

 #### Inputs:

 * bizdoc is the Trading Networks document to be enqueued.
+* `$queue` is an optional name of the Trading Networks delivery queue to which this document will be enqueued.
+This input argument is included for backwards-compatibility only, and is deprecated.
+Use the `$queues` input argument instead.
 * `$queues` is a list of enqueuing rules which will be applied to this document.
   * `name` is is either the name of the Trading Networks public queue